markstringer-dti/markstringer-dti.github.io/dti.md

 After these stages, which might take months, we started to write software.
 Again, that might take months or even years.
 Then came separate stages of first internal and then external testing.
 Then and only then did the software go live.

 Unfortunately, both of the first two projects that I worked on went through an extra stage between external testing and launch.
 What was that extra stage?
 It was litigation.
 When the customers finally got to see what they'd asked for, months, if not years earlier, it often turned out that it wasn't what they wanted.
 This was probably for a whole lot of different reasons.
 In the two years since they'd specified the project, it's possible the world had changed.
-But it's also possible that the requirements in the specification documented hadn't captured what the users wanted.
+But it's also possible that the requirements in the specification document hadn't captured what the users wanted.
 It's also possible the users weren't capable of saying in one single document, exactly what it was that they wanted.
 What the users had asked for had gone through the systems designers, developers, internal testers and then external testers.
 By the time that it had got to the end of that pipe,  it's not surprising that things had gone a bit wrong.
+But also, of course, it's possible that what the users wanted had changed.

 There was one intriguing thing, that I barely noticed about those first few projects until later.
 When the customers finally saw the software, decided it wasn't what they wanted and threatened to sue, something interesting happened.
 The projects would call in a guy whose entire job was to rescue projects that got themselves into this state.
 He would sit down with the customers and find out which bit of the software was most important to them.
 Which bit did they *really* need most?
 He would then negotiate some room for manoeuvre.
 A bit of time and a bit of money from the client so that bit of the software could get built.
 And bit by bit, the software would start to resemble what the client really wanted.
 At some point it would become valuable enough to them that they would drop the threat of a lawsuit.

-And what those guys were doing, well it kind of sounds like iterative, Agile software development. y
+And what those guys were doing, well it kind of sounds like iterative, Agile software development.

 So, one answer to the question - "Why now?"
-Is well, why not ages ago?
-We could and should (and kind of were) doing this right from the beginning."
+Is "Well, why not ages ago?"

+We could and should have been doing this right from the beginning.
+And in the most extreme circumstances after a lot of time and expense, under threat of legal action, we kind of were.

-So, seventy five years ago, it would have been great for us to really get the hang of delivering softare projects.
+So, seventy five years ago, it would have been great for us to really get the hang of delivering software projects.
 But still, better late than never.
 Because being good at writing software has never been a more important competitive advantage.
 Being good at doing it in a timely manner has never been more valuable.
 Being good at putting software that people want to use in the hands of users, has become a way of, literally, conquering the world.

 As Marc Andreessen pointed out more than ten years ago, software is eating everything.
 Since he wrote that article, software has increased its appetite.
 It's taken huge bites out of sex and dating, politics, social life, music and television.
-Some of the companies are really good at developing software - Amazon, Facebook, Google, Alibaba.
+Some companies are really good at developing software - Amazon, Facebook, Google, Alibaba.
 And some of those companies are now more powerful than some governments.

-So, if you're interested in being good at something getting good at developing and delivering software is worth a look.
+So, if you're interested in being good at something, or world domination, getting good at developing and delivering software is worth a look.

 But ironically, the craft of managing software delivery doesn't seem to be so susceptible to being eaten by software.

 ### Why me?
 So why should you listen to me?
 Well, I've been working in the software development industry since 1994.
 First as a developer, writing software for oil companies, the military and then a new-fangled thing called the internet.
 Then I worked as a researcher, first for Xerox, then for Cambridge University.

 Working for Xerox gave me my first experience of project management.
 I think they gave me the project management job because they'd seen how well I could write code.
-I managed a couple of German guys who were writing code for the first "smart" phone - the Nokia 9000.
+I managed a couple of guys from former East Germant who were writing code for the first "smart" phone - the Nokia 9000.
+These guys were some of the only people prepared to put up with how awful it was to write for this phone.
+They'd learned to programme on Commodore 64's smuggled over the wall into the DDR.
 This was a really dumb phone.
 It had the same operating system as some sewing machines and it was very difficult to write anything for it.
+But we managed to get a working prototype of our document access application.
+And at one point during the craziness of the first internet bubble, rumours of our product was said to have put tens of dollars on the Xerox share price.
+Then the bubble burst.

-Working for Cambridge University gave me my first experience of using iterative, user centred design.
+The Xerox lab closed and I found myself working for Cambridge University.
+This gave me my first real experience of using iterative, user centred design.
 We designed a system to help school kids put together discursive arguments.
-The funding was for an interface that was tangible, an interface that you could touch, pick up.
+The European union funding was for an interface that was tangible, an interface that you could touch, pick up.
 This project taught me a lot.

-Ideas evolve.
+It taught me that ideas evolve.
 We started out with brightly coloured boxes with topical ideas on them "People don't like graffiti."
-We ended up with a fancy (for its time) electronic interface that used cards with statements like "People don't like graffiti," to search the internet.
+We ended up with a fancy (for its time) electronic interface that used rfid-tagged cards with statements like "People don't like graffiti," to search the internet.

 Whatever you're building needs to fit in a particular situation.
 The situation that we were designing for was English schools.
 They were at the time closely regulated.
 Any activity that we were going to get the kids to do with our fancy new interface would have to fit in a lesson plan.
 But because this was a research project, we were also trying to please our other research partners and in the end, our funders.
 I didn't think of it then like this, but that project was definitely a swamp.